Johnson County, Kansas: Topography

 The natural topography of the county consists of gently rolling terrain.
-The Kansas River forms a portion of the northwest boundary of the county.
+The Kansas River forms a portion of the northwestern boundary of the county.
 The elevation generally increases from north to south as the distance from the Kansas and Missouri rivers increases.

 Watersheds and streams

 The county is drained by the watersheds of the Kansas, Blue, and Marais des Cygnes, all of which are part of the Missouri River watershed.
 Located in northeastern Kansas, the county receives plentiful rainfall.
 The county contains numerous small streams, including Kill Creek, Mill Creek, Turkey Creek, Indian Creek, Brush Creek, Tomahawk Creek, the Blue River, Bull Creek and Little Bull Creek.

-Kill Creek begins in the southwest portion of the county and flows northward into the Kansas River at De Soto.
+Kill Creek begins in the southwestern portion of the county and flows northward into the Kansas River at De Soto.
 Mill Creek begins in the central portion of the county in Olathe, flowing northward it empties into the Kansas River at Shawnee.
-Turkey Creek and Brush Creek each begin in northeast Johnson County.
+Turkey Creek and Brush Creek each begin in northeastern Johnson County.
 Turkey Creek flows northeastward into Wyandotte County and joins the Kansas River just before its confluence with the Missouri River at Kaw Point.
 Brush Creek flows east-northeastward through Prairie Village and Mission Hills, entering Kansas City, Missouri, within the median of Ward Parkway and passing the Country Club Plaza before emptying into the Blue River east of the Country Club Plaza and north of Swope Park.
-Indian Creek begins in the southern portion of Olathe and Tomahawk Creek begins in south Overland Park.
+Indian Creek begins in the southern portion of Olathe and Tomahawk Creek begins in southern Overland Park.
 Each flows northeastward meeting in Leawood, where the stream retains the name of Indian Creek, just before crossing the state line and entering the Blue River in Kansas City, Missouri.
 The Blue River begins in rural southern Johnson County and flows north-northeastward through the southeastern portion of the county and crossing the state line just east of the intersection of 151st Street and Kenneth Road in southern Overland Park.
 The Blue River flows through southern and eastern Kansas City before joining the Missouri River.
-Bull Creek and Little Bull Creek begin in rural southwestern Johnson County and flow southward where they enter Hillsdale Lake before continuing into Miami County, eventually joining the Marais des Cygnes at Paola.
+Bull Creek and Little Bull Creek begin in rural southwestern Johnson County and flow southward where they enter Hillsdale Lake before continuing into Franklin County, eventually joining the Marais des Cygnes at Paola.

 Flora and fauna

-The county consists primarily of prairie grassland with corridors of forested areas along streams and rivers.
+The county consists primarily of prairie grassland, with corridors of forested areas along streams and rivers.